chenyushe/FYP2013/README.md

 ModifyResult.m is the matlab file used to sort the raw data collected from QuartusII.

-All the raw data collected from QuartusII are stored in "result" folder.
+All the raw data collected from QuartusII are stored in "FYP2013 / testingData / result /" folder.